-Potato dextrose agar (PDA) is a general-purpose basal medium for the identification, cultivation, and enumeration of yeast and molds in foods and dairy products.
-It may also be used for the cultivation of yeasts and molds from clinical specimens.
+Potato dextrose agar (PDA) is a general-purpose basal medium for identifying, cultivating and enumerating yeast and molds in foods and dairy products.
+It may also be used to cultivate yeasts and molds from clinical specimens.
 Since it stimulates sporulation and pigmentation, it also aids in cultivating and differentiating pathogenic and non-pathogenic fungi.

 PDA is also useful for maintaining stock cultures of certain dermatophytes.
 Certain antibiotics or acids like chloramphenicol, tartaric acid and chlortetracycline can be added as selective agents.

 Potato dextrose agar with TA (tartaric acid) is recommended for the microbial examination of food and dairy products.
 Addition of chlortetracycline is recommended for the microbial enumeration of yeast and mold from cosmetics.
 Potato dextrose agar with chloramphenicol is recommended for the selective cultivation of fungi from mixed samples.

-Potato dextrose agar (PDA) contains dextrose as a carbohydrate source which serves as a growth stimulant and potato infusion that provides a nutrient base for luxuriant growth of most fungi.
+Potato dextrose agar (PDA) contains dextrose as a carbohydrate source which serves as a growth stimulant and potato infusion provides a nutrient base for the luxuriant growth of most fungi.
 Agar is added as the solidifying agent.
 A specified amount of sterile tartaric acid (10%) may be incorporated to lower the pH of the medium to 3.5 so that bacterial growth is inhibited.

 Care should be taken not to reheat the acidified medium; heating in the acid state will hydrolyze the agar which can render the agar unable to solidify.